Alfil: Value

 The alfil can only reach one-eighth of the squares on the chessboard.
 Each of the eight alfils (represented by inverted bishops) can only move on squares of one color (either red, orange, yellow, green, cyan, blue, violet, or magenta).

 The alfil by itself is not much more powerful than a pawn, but as an additional backup for other pieces, it is worth about half a knight.
 Its value is severely compromised by its being "thrice-colourbound", only being able to reach an eighth of the squares on the 8×8 chessboard; combining it with other pieces usually masks this weakness to some extent.
 A king and eight alfils, with each alfil covering a different eighth of the chessboard, can force checkmate on a bare king.

 Symbol

-Both white and black symbols for the alfil have been accepted in Unicode 17.0, in the Chess Symbols block:
+Both white and black symbols for the alfil were encoded in Unicode 17.0, in the Chess Symbols block: